VladimirLouis/Gomognu/README.md

 # Gomognu
+Java Swing Connect five/Gomoku game
-Connect five/Gomoku GUI and engine.
-2 player and play against engine.
+with GUI and a decent engine.
+2 player mode or play against engine.
+Can save and load games.